Once in a while you need to make your hardware project just ‘look nice’. See how.

 Chamfering gives the design a more human-ish feeling.
 Use it everywhere you want to tell the user your product is a piece of serious hardware.
-The feature is commonly used for milled parts where the cutting tool leaves sharp edges and where, opposite to injection molding, there’s no need of rounding the edges for the process.
+The feature is commonly used for milled parts where the cutting tool leaves sharp edges and where, opposite to injection molding, there’s no need for rounding the edges for the process.
 This is why more slanted design will be considered quality and top-shelf, but still heavier and harsh.

 Fillets and rounds, on the other hand, are used to provide more organic feeling.
 You’ll round the edges for injection molding and casting, but not only there.
-When it comes to 3D printing, most makers forget about rounding the edges and, as we are accustomed to molded plastics, there’s something odd seeing plastic item with sharp outline.
+When it comes to 3D printing, most makers forget about rounding the edges and, as we are accustomed to molded plastics, there’s something odd seeing a plastic item with a sharp outline.
 Try to think how the part would be processed originally and what the limits of the process are.

 Wheels of the rover are made of CNC-machined aluminum with molded plastic rims.
 This means we needed to cope not only with manufacturing and joining process of two different materials, but as well needed to introduce a design that would fit them both.